 Without question, the options we have looked at so far are certainly why the majority of visitors come to Main Beach.
 However, there are also a number of historic locations in the area as well, which will appeal to a specific group of travelers.

-The Main Beach Pavilion And Southport Surf Lifesaving Club, Southport Cable Hut, and Humphrey’s Boat Shed are all heritage-listed buildings.
+The Pavilion 34 And Southport Surf Lifesaving Club, Southport Cable Hut, and Humphrey’s Boat Shed are all heritage-listed buildings.
 Those interested in the history of the area can use these to get an insight into how things once looked and see how they’ve changed as well.

 Stay in Main Beach if you want to visit Sea World, you are looking best places to stay on the Gold Coast for theme parks, you are planning to go to the yacht club, you are a fan of surfing, you are interested in historic buildings.